ms606/Agile-Developement/README.md

 12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
 Finding concrete opportunities for improvement is a continual effort.

 ####
+## Stacey Diagram:
+Describes in what scenario the agile methodology works and when it is useless.

+##### Conditions Where Agile May Not Be Helpful:
+* Lack of agreement in terms of requirements and process
+* No vision and no clear roadmap
+* Near certainty on requirements and process upfront
+##### Conditions Where Agile Works Best:
+* An environment of complexity and some uncertainty where an adaptive approach is needed
+* With complicated requirements that need iterative cycles to understand the needs of end-users